rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

 It is understood that there is room for optimizations in the presented approach.
-For example, the generated kernel binary contains the _complete_ array of translation tables for the whole kernel virtual address space (`2 GiB`).
+For example, the generated kernel binary contains the _complete_ array of translation tables for the whole kernel virtual address space.
 However, most of the entries are empty initially, because the kernel binary only occupies a small area in the tables.
 It would make sense to add some smarts so that only the non-zero entries are packed into binary.

 On the other hand, this would add complexity to the code.
 The increased size doesn't hurt too much yet, so the reduced complexity in the code is a tradeoff made willingly to keep everything concise